 The name’s Alec Tricity.
 That’s a shocker, isn’t it?

 I'm Uma.
 Uma Delas.
 Nice to meet'cha.
 How about you buy me a drink, hey?

 We walked over the bar together and sat next to each other.
-It was a tight squeeze with all the other people, which normally made me uncomfortable.
-But there was something appealing about being pressed up against this lady.
+It was a tight squeeze with all the other people.
+Normally, I’d be uncomfortable in this position, but strangely I was beginning to enjoy the claustrophobia.